lshift/diffa/doc/how_it_works.md

 ### Design

 The idea behind Diffa was to implement a comparison tool that can detect conflicting differences between two independent systems.
-The  To decouple the comparison engine from the specifics of the applications under comparison, a query protocol ash been devised.
+The  To decouple the comparison engine from the specifics of the applications under comparison, a query protocol has been devised.
 Using this protocol, the agent can introspect the body of entities in a [participant][] whilst still being able to treat the content of the [upstream][] and [downstream][] systems as opaque.